Bring back the Brown Bag

 Be prepared.
 It’s hard to turn down co-workers who invite you to eat out, so you’ll need a response you’ve planned in advance.
 Or go with them to pick up their food and then eat together in the breakroom.
 If you are comfortable with it, you could even take your lunch to eat at the restaurant where your friends are headed.
 No judgment here!

 Brown-bagging your lunch doesn’t mean being chained to your desk.
 Weather permitting, you can eat in a nearby park, or sit in your car.
 I sit in my car at lunch just to get out of my office and rest in the peace and quiet.
 Watch Netflix on your phone and enjoy some solitude!
 If we are being honest (and I am) I even sit in my car inside my garage when I get home from work some days just to soak in the last bit of calm and quiet before entering my house and having to tend to all the responsibilities in there.
-Still getting a “break” with your lunch will make the transition easier.
+Getting a “break” with your lunch will make the transition easier.

 You can easily save $1,300 a year by brown-bagging your lunches.
 If you use leftovers from dinners you cook, you could definitely save even more.
 Give it some thought – it’s a low tech way to free up some cash!